marcelrienks/Prosperity/docs/product-requirements-document.md

 ### INT-1: Google Finance API

-**Purpose:** Fetch real-time stock prices for all holdings.
+**Purpose:** Fetch real-time stock prices and currency exchange rates for all holdings.

 **API Details:**
-- **Endpoint:** Google Finance API (or equivalent - e.g., Yahoo Finance, Alpha Vantage)
+- **Endpoint:** Google Finance API (or equivalent - e.g., Yahoo Finance, Alpha Vantage if Google Finance unavailable)
-- **Rate Limits:** Check API documentation (Google Finance typically allows reasonable usage)
+- **Rate Limits:** Dependent on API provider - no local caching to manage limits
 - **Authentication:** API key (if required)

 **Usage:**
 - Fetch price by ticker symbol and exchange
+- Fetch currency exchange rates (USD/ZAR, EUR/ZAR, GBP/ZAR)
 - Example: `AAPL` on `NASDAQ`, `ANH` on `JSE`
-- Parse response for current price
+- Parse response for current price and exchange rates
 - Handle errors gracefully (stock not found, API unavailable)

-**Caching Strategy:**
+**No Caching Strategy:**
-- Cache prices for 15 minutes
+- All prices and exchange rates fetched in real-time
-- Reduce redundant API calls
+- Every request is a fresh API call
-- Update cache on manual refresh
+- No local storage of historical prices or rates

 **Error Handling:**
 - If API fails for a specific stock:
   - Log error
   - Display error icon next to stock
-  - Keep previous price
+  - Keep previous price if exists
   - Continue fetching other stocks
 - If API completely unavailable:
   - Display global error message